*I received a free ecopy of this book from the publisher in exchange for an honest review.*

 Series: The Darkmore Saga

-Genre: Fantasy, High Fantasy, LGBT, Paranormal Romance, Paranormal/Urban Fantasy
+Genre: Fantasy, High Fantasy, LGBTQIA, Paranormal Romance, Paranormal/Urban Fantasy

 Series/Standalone: Part of a Series